Freelance creative writer, transcriber, editor, podcaster, and foodie.

 Everyone has preconceived notions about birth order and how they are labeled.
 An only child and first child have a lot of common traits and parental hurdles; they tend to be the "go-to" child - responsible, reliable, independent but tyrants to their younger siblings.
 In a sense they "break in" the parents and blaze an easier path for their younger siblings.
 Middle children tend to be more rebellious, attention-getters, and social rock stars with many friends.
 The youngest child is always labeled the baby.
 They are generally easy-going but they can also be manipulative.

 What does this have to do with the relationship between a mother and her eldest daughter?

 If a mother is a middle child she is now dealing with the potential of personality conflict with her eldest child.
 The mother's childhood experiences with her older sister, negative or positive, could model her behavior toward her child.
 If she felt inferior as a child she may inappropriately project her sibling animosity onto her child.
-We're only peaking at the tip of the iceberg in this theory of mother - first daughter theory.
+We're only peeking at the tip of the iceberg in this theory of mother—first daughter theory.